When speaking of colonialism, irony comes

 On the other hand, there are some lines completely lacking of irony, which doesn’t make them less ridiculous.
 For example,

-“The Grand Canary Islands first land
+“The Grand Canary Islands first land to which they came

 they conquered all the canaries there which gave the land its name